|Position:||Head Volleyball Coach|

-Jose "Keno" Gandara recently completed his second season as head volleyball coach at the University of Miami, accepting the position on March 20, 2013, becoming the second head coach since the program returned in 2001.
+Jose "Keno" Gandara recently completed his third season as head volleyball coach at the University of Miami.
+Gandara accepted the position on March 20, 2013, becoming the second head coach since the program returned in 2001.

 The Canes reached the second round of the NCAA Tournament before falling to No. 8 Florida in four sets.
 But Gandara helped develop several players to reach unprecedented levels of success.